Medicare Set-Aside Arrangements in Third Party Liability Cases

 CMS Regional Coordinator Pronouncement.
 According to Sally Stalcup, Region VI, MSP Regional Coordinator, CMS, “At this time, the Centers for Medicare and Medicaid Services (CMS) is not soliciting cases solely because of the language provided in the general release.
 CMS does not review or sign-off on counsel’s determination of the amount to be held to protect the Trust Fund in most cases.
 If we do, however, urge counsel to consider this issue in settling the case and recommend that their determination as to whether or not the case provided recovery funds for future medicals (emphasis added) be documented in their records.
-Should they determine that future services are funded, these dollars must be used to pay for future otherwise Medicare covered case-related services.
-There is no formal CMS review process in the liability arena as there is for worker’s compensation.
+Should they determine that future services are funded, these dollars must be used to pay for future otherwise Medicare covered case-related review process in the liability arena as there is for worker’s compensation.
 On rare occasions, when the liability is large enough or other unusual facts exist within the case, the CMS Regional Office will review the settlement and help make a determination on the amount to be available for future services.”

 Anticipated Impact of the Medicare, Medicaid and SCHIP Extension Act of 2007.
 The likely outcome of the reporting requirements of the Medicare, Medicaid and SCHIP Extension Act of 2007 is that insurance companies will begin to require MSAs in third party liability cases.
 There is no reason for insurance companies to run the risk of failing to establish an MSA.

 THE THEORY BEHIND A MEDICARE SET ASIDE ARRANGEMENT